lalacarneiro/laiscarneiro.github.io/index.md

 # About me

-I'm an Environmental Engineer and Ph.D. student in Ecology and Conservation at the Federal University of Paraná State.
-My research focuses on the impacts of non-native species in protected areas.
+I'm an Environmental Engineer and Ph.D. candidate in Ecology and Conservation at the Federal University of Paraná State.
+My research focuses on the impacts of invasive species in protected areas.
 I also investigate spatiotemporal patterns of invasive species, particularly in the neotropical region.

 <br>